-- 162. The Framework recognises that heritage assets are an irreplaceable resource which should be conserved in a manner appropriate to their significance.
+165. The Framework recognises that heritage assets are an irreplaceable resource which should be conserved in a manner appropriate to their significance.
 When considering the impact of proposed development upon the significance of a designated heritage asset, great weight should be given to the asset's conservation.
 The term 'heritage asset' used in the Framework is defined as a building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest.
-It includes designated heritage assets (A World Heritage Site, Scheduled Monument, Listed Building, Protected Wreck Site, Registered Park and Garden, Registered Battlefield or Conservation Area designated under the relevant legislation) and assets identified by the local planning authority (including local listing). - 163.
-The Framework advises that LPA's should require an applicant to describe the significance of any heritage assets affected, the level of detail being proportionate to the importance of the asset and sufficient to understand the potential impact upon their significance. - 164.
+It includes designated heritage assets (A World Heritage Site, Scheduled Monument, Listed Building, Protected Wreck Site, Registered Park and Garden, Registered Battlefield or Conservation Area designated under the relevant legislation) and assets identified by the local planning authority (including local listing).

+- 166. The Framework advises that LPA's should require an applicant to describe the significance of any heritage assets affected, the level of detail being proportionate to the importance of the asset and sufficient to understand the potential impact upon their significance. - 167.
 Core Strategy Spatial Objective C4 aims to protect and enhance the Historic Environment.
-This objective is implemented via Policy CS3.
+This objective is implemented via Policy CS3. - 168.
 Policy DM17 of the Joint Development Management Policies Document sets out detailed criteria against which proposals within, adjacent to or visible from a Conservation Area will be considered.
-Policy DM20 sets out criteria for development affecting Scheduled Ancient Monuments and/or archaeological sites (including below ground sites). - 165.
-The development proposals would not impact upon any listed buildings, (including their settings) and as discussed above would have only a negligible impact upon the character and appearance of the Lakenheath Conservation Area from increased traffic movement on the main road through the designation.

-- 166. An Archaeological Evaluation Report has been prepared on behalf of the applicants to establish whether the site might support any important archaeological remains (undesignated heritage assets).
-The report explains the work that carried out to investigate the archaeological potential of the site and confirms that no significant archaeological features or deposits were encountered. - 167.
-The Archaeological Service at Suffolk County Council has been consulted of the planning application and accepts the findings of the applicants' report.
-Accordingly, no further archaeological work will be needed prior to development commencing and no archaeological mitigation is required. - 168.
-The development proposals would have no significant impacts upon heritage assets.
+Policy DM20 sets out criteria for development affecting Scheduled Ancient Monuments and/or archaeological sites (including below ground sites). - 169.
+The development proposals would not impact upon any listed buildings, (including their settings) and as discussed above would have only a negligible impact upon the character and appearance of the Lakenheath Conservation Area from increased traffic movement on the main road through the designation. - 170.
+An Archaeological Evaluation Report has been prepared on behalf of the applicants to establish whether the site might support any important archaeological remains (undesignated heritage assets).
+This has been submitted with the planning application.
+The report explains the work that carried out to investigate the archaeological potential of the site.
+The report confirmed the presence of heritage assets of archaeological interest at the site including pits, ditches, palaeochannels associated with Prehistoric worked flints and areas of buried soil. - 171.
+The Archaeological Service at Suffolk County Council has been consulted of the planning application and, in light of the findings to date concluded there are no grounds to consider refusal of planning permission on archaeological grounds but confirms that further survey work will be required (post decision). - 172.
+With the conditions in place to safeguard archaeological interests potentially present at the site, the development proposals would have no significant impacts upon heritage assets.